YoussefElsaygh/savings/README.md

 - `npm run build` - Build the application for production
 - `npm run start` - Start the production server
 - `npm run lint` - Run ESLint for code quality

+### Testing PWA Features

+For the full PWA experience with service worker and install prompt:

+1. Build the production version: `npm run build`
+2. Start the production server: `npm run start`
+3. Open https://localhost:3000 or deploy to a hosting service
+4. On mobile: Look for "Add to Home Screen" or install prompt
+5. Desktop: Look for install icon in browser address bar

 ## 📖 Usage